Dholydai/The_Post-Mech_Praxis/README.md

 The "post-mechanical typewriter mechanical switch keyboard"... designed for children born in the third decade of the 21st century.

 The cases were created using https://github.com/jeffminton/keyboard_stl_generator and OpenSCAD.
-The PCB design and controller programming were created by Troy Fletcher.
+The PCB design and controller program were created by Troy Fletcher.

 KB_Stl_Gen: files to create the cases using keyboard-stl-generator.
 Includes files for my single-hand keyboards.
 KiCad:      the PCB design files (see action item #1 below).